What is the Industrial Hemp That Creates our CBD + CBDa Products?

-What is Industrial Hemp and how have our views on this plant changed?
+What is Industrial Hemp and why do we use an organic version of this plant to create our CBD + CBDa products?
+And how have our views on this plant changed in the last few years?
 Well, cannabis Sativa is the name given to the species of plant that botanically includes both hemp and marijuana.
-They are two distinct forms of cannabis, and differ in their chemical composition as well as their uses and also in the way that they grow.
+They are two distinct forms of cannabis and differ in their chemical composition as well as their uses and growth methods.

 Understanding Industrial Hemp